Roman funerary practices: Mortality

 John Bodel calculates an annual death rate of 30,000 among a population of about 750,000 in the city of Rome, not counting victims of plague and pandemic.
 At birth, Romans of all classes had an approximate life expectancy of 20–30 years: men and women of citizen class who reached maturity could expect to live until their late 50's or much longer, barring illness, disease and accident.
 Married women, expected to bear children as a duty to family and state, were at particular risk of mortality through childbirth - 25 maternal deaths per 1,000 births (including still-births) is suggested.
 The death rate among newborns and young children was very high – around 1 in 4 births, or at worst, up to 50% mortality before age 5.
-There were extreme variations in living conditions; dietary deficiencies hindered growth and immunity among the poor, whether slave or free.
+Dietary deficiencies hindered growth and immunity among the poor, whether slave or free.
 The law prescribed the killing of any newborn by its father, if it was patently "unfit to live".
 Those less severely deformed, or of doubtful paternity, or born to impoverished or enslaved parents, or simply unwanted, might be exposed "for the gods to take care of".
 Exposure did not change their status, but if they were freeborn their father automatically lost his legal power over them, having surrendered it through abandonment.
 The status of an abandoned infant would have been difficult to prove.
 Some were adopted as foundlings, or sold and subsequently enslaved but many died.
 Attitudes to this practise varied; it was eventually outlawed, but covertly continued.

 Funeral obligations of the familia

 Adults

 If the deceased had family, the paterfamilias (head of the family) usually paid for, arranged and led the funeral.
 If the deceased was also the paterfamilias, the cost fell to the heir or heirs of the estate, to be paid from their inheritance; as Cicero put it, the duty went with the money.
 If the deceased was a married woman, the cost should be paid by her husband, or from her dowry if she had been emancipated from her father.
 A slave who died as a loyal member of a familia might receive a decent funeral, and housing in the familia mausoleum, tomb or columbaria (shared "dovecote" style mausoleum).
-They might also be memorialised by an inscription, and be remembered in the family's annual commemorative rites; A freedman or woman who died as a client might be buried and commemorated as a lesser member of their patron's family, at their patron's expense.
+They might also be memorialised by an inscription, and be remembered in the family's annual commemorative rites.
+A freedman or woman who died as a client might be buried and commemorated as a lesser member of their patron's family, at their patron's expense.